katerynariaba/FolderManager/README.md

 # Folder Manager based on ASP.NET Core MVC 3.1

-This project is a software for managing a tree view folder structure
+This project is a simplistic MVC web app that managers a tree-like structure of folders

 ## Prerequirements